bananas-blob/bananasblob-site/content/posts/iceland-one.md

 ---
 title: A trip to Iceland
-author: 'Watson & Crick '
+author: Watson & Crick
 date: '2019-07-10T16:04:44.000Z'
 hero_image: ../static/images/ice.jpg
-description: 'Essa é a descrição do post'
+description: Essa é a descrição do post
 ---
 Pseudotsuga menziesii is an evergreen conifer species in the pine family, Pinaceae.
 It is native to western North America and is known as Douglas fir,Douglas-fir,Oregon pine,and Columbian pine.
 There are two varieties: coast Douglas-fir (P. menziesii var. menziesii), and Rocky Mountain Douglas-fir (P. menziesii var. glauca).